paulmendoza24/Percentage-Calculator/README.md

 1. Clone or download this repository:

        https://github.com/paulmendoza24/Percentage-Calculator.git
+       cd Percentage-Calculator
-2. Ensure you have Python installed (3.x recommended).
+3. Ensure you have Python installed (3.x recommended).
 You can check your Python version with:

        python --version
-3. Run the application by executing the following command in the terminal:
+4. Run the application by executing the following command in the terminal:

        python main.py
 ## Screenshots